iambhumikajaiswal/Practice-Files/README.md

-# Color-Generator
+# practice_files
-This is the program written to generate random color.
+This repository contains all of my practice project.